MetaMask/metamask-docs/snaps/get-started/quickstart.md

 };
 ```

-Edit the text in the `description` or `textAreaContent` field and select the **Reconnect** button
+Edit the text in any `text()` component and select the **Reconnect** button
 on the front-end to re-install the snap.

 :::note
-MetaMask automatically re-installs locally hosted snaps whenever it receives a connection request
+MetaMask Flask automatically re-installs locally hosted snaps whenever it receives a connection request
 for them.
 :::